incremental-design/app-stencils/CONTRIBUTE.md

 As you modify the code in this repository, update every level of documentation.
 This helps the rest of us understand what you changed.

 When most of us read an unfamiliar piece of code, several questions flash through our minds: "what does this code do?", "what happens if I change it?", "who wrote it?", "why?", and "what were they thinking?".
 To understand the code, we have to understand the **context** in which it was written.
 Context is the intersection between the person who wrote the code, the problem they were trying to solve, and the information available to them at the time.
 Unfortunately, code itself doesn't communicate context.
-To fix this, we need to write **documentation**.
+To fix this, you need to write **documentation**.
 Documentation explains what the code does, why you should use it, how it works, and how you can modify it.
 Documentation saves us the hours of detective work and the tedium of testing the code to learn what it does.
 Without it, most of us will literally ignore the code, rendering it useless.
 When documentation is successful, we take the time to read it.
 We don't skip over it, because we know that it will save us the time we would otherwise spend testing the code.

 When you make changes to the code, include the following details in each level of documentation: